m4salah/dlog/docs/index.md

 # :book: Documentation

 - This website serves as end user documentation and developer entry point for developing extensions
-- There is also a Go package documentation that you can use to understand what xlog expose as public API
+- There is also a Go package documentation that you can use to understand what dlog expose as public API

 # :bulb: Tutorials